 This course is the first of a two-year program that leads to the completion of AP Biology.
-It includes more intensive coverage of the topics in Biology 11 as well as additional material from the AP Biology curriculum such as Animal Behavior and Genetics.
+It includes more intensive coverage of the topics in Life Science 11 as well as additional material from the AP Biology curriculum such as Animal Behavior and Genetics.

 This course is intended to follow Biology 11 Honours and is the second year of a two year program.
 It is a higher-level biology course, equivalent to a first year university offering.
 It includes more intensive coverage of the topics in Biology 12 as well as additional material from the AP Biology curriculum such as Cellular Respiration and Photosynthesis.
 Students will receive 4 credits for the Biology 12 component and 4 credits for the AP Biology component.
-There is an AP Examination in May and an optional Provincial Examination in June
+There is an AP Examination in May.

 This course is a laboratory course in which students are introduced to the activities of science, safety and the scientific method.
 Topics include The Nature of Matter, Mole Concept, Chemical Reactions, Atomic Theory, Solution Chemistry and Organic Chemistry.

 This course is an extension of Chemistry 11 with many of the same skills and foundational knowledge.
 The topics covered are Reaction Rates, Reaction Equilibrium, Solubility Equilibrium, Acid/Base Reactions and Electrochemistry.

 This course is designed to give students the opportunity to experience a college level course.
 The course covers the topics in Chemistry 11 plus some additional AP Chemistry topics.